Termessos: History

-The historian Diodorus has recorded in full detail another unforgettable incident in the history of Termessos.
+The historian Diodorus recorded in full detail another incident in the history of Termessos.
 In 319 BC, after the death of Alexander, one of his generals, Antigonos Monophtalmos, proclaimed himself master of Asia Minor and set out to do battle with his rival Alcetas, whose base of support was Pisidia.
-His forces were made up of some 40,000 infantry, 7,000 cavalry, and included numerous elephants as well.
+His forces were made up of some 40,000 infantry, 7,000 cavalry, and numerous elephants.
 Unable to vanquish these superior forces, Alcetas and his friends sought refuge in Termessos.
 The Termessians gave Alcetas their word that they would help him.

 At this time, Antigonos came and set up camp in front of the city, seeking delivery of his rival.
 Not wanting their city to be dragged into disaster for the sake of a Macedonian foreigner, the elders of the city decided to hand Alcetas over to Antigonos.
 However, the youths of Termessos wanted to keep their word and refused to go along with the plan.
 The elders sent Antigonos an envoy to inform him of their intent to surrender Alcetas.
 According to a secret plan to continue the fight, the youth of Termessos managed to leave the city.
 Learning of his imminent capture and preferring death to being handed over to his enemy, Alcetas killed himself.
 The elders delivered his corpse to Antigonos.
 After subjecting the corpse to all manner of abuse for three days, Antigonos departed Pisidia leaving the corpse unburied.
 The youth, greatly resenting what had happened, recovered Alcetas' corpse, buried it with full honours, and erected a beautiful monument to his memory.